Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 ## Motivation

+This solution could have significant societal, ethical, and economic benefits.
+Further improvements in the detection of duplicate images would be an improvement in the current quality of information on the Internet, making access to the correct form more reliable and even lessening the amount of misinformation.
+Ethically, it complies with copyright enforcement, and hence the reduction of illegal contents on the web.
+Implementation for each specific domain could minimize economic waste of computing resources in a more ecologically disposed online world both for companies and individuals.
+All these considered together, this approach aims not only to more effectively allow content management online but also to ensure a more informed, properly-managed, ethically-clear, and resource-effective world is facilitated.

-### Knowledge Gap/Challenge/Problem
+### ~~Knowledge Gap/Challenge/Problem~~

-Though many techniques are available for image duplicate detection including horizontal combinations, there exists a lack of a simple methodology to combine algorithms that exhibits good performance across diverse datasets and near duplicate image definitions.
-The most promising methods usually suffer from their complexity, and the implementation itself becomes quite a difficult task as well as being very technical to effectively tune to specific needs.
+~~Research for duplication image detection solutions includes current and previous works that range from basic hashing techniques to more intense ones, such as Convolutional Neural Networks (CNNs).
+All these have their strengths and weaknesses, usually with trade-offs between execution speed, accuracy, and in some cases, the ability to apply on other datasets.
+Currently, there exists a horizontal approach to combining methods together but this proves to be highly complex and more difficult to get working.
+In our approach, a layered architecture, known methods are applied at each layer to progressively filter out images in hopes that suitable solutions for each problem domain can be made.
+Our approach aims to allow specifically tailored algorithms to be made in a more simple manner for whatever the users input domain and near duplicate image definitions are.~~~~
+~~

-### Knowledge Contribution/Action
+### ~~Knowledge Contribution/Action~~

-This paper introduces the idea of using a layered architecture of combining various near duplicate image detection techniques together in a filter-like structure.
-Thus, we will be taking more simple and less flexible algorithms and combining them for a more flexible result, while aiming for easy-to-understand algorithms.
+~~This paper introduces the idea of using a layered architecture of combining various near duplicate image detection techniques together in a filter-like structure.
+Thus, we will be taking more simple and less flexible algorithms and combining them for a more flexible result, while aiming for easy-to-understand algorithms.~~~~
+~~
 ### Empirical Evidence/Evaluation

 We plan to evaluate our solution by use of controlled experiments, which will be guided by methodology seen in related work.
 Our results will be compared with standard methods such as accuracy, precision, recall, and efficiency that were detailed in articles we plan on targeting as use cases.